Programming-from-A-to-Z/A2Z-F15/week9/ec2.md

 ## Creating a server instance

-* Go to the [https://aws.amazon.com/ec2/](Amazon EC2 Page) and sign up for an account.
+* Go to the [Amazon EC2 Page](https://aws.amazon.com/ec2/) and sign up for an account.
 * Navigate to the [Amazon web services console](https://console.aws.amazon.com/console/home).
 * Click on "EC2" (top left of page).
 * Select "Launch Instance".